-To help alleviate excess moisture, use these tips:
+To reduce moisture in the air inside your RV, use these tips:

-- Allow excess moisture to escape to the outside when bathing, washing dishes, hair drying, laundering and using appliances and non-vented gas burners. - Keep the bathroom door closed and roof vent opened (if equipped, exhaust fan on) when bathing/showering and for a period of time after you have finished. - When cooking, always operate the range hood fan.
+- Allow excess moisture to escape to the outside when bathing, washing dishes, hair drying, laundering and using appliances and non-vented gas burners. - Keep the bathroom door closed, roof vent opened and turn ON the exhaust fan (if equipped) while bathing or showering and for some time after you have finished. - When cooking, always operate the range hood fan.
 Cooking releases heat and moisture that can quickly result in condensation in your RV; operating the range hood fan can be effective in removing both. - DO NOT hang wet clothes in the RV to dry. - Use a fan to keep air circulating inside the vehicle so condensation and mildew cannot form in dead air spaces.